Is Virgin Media's Tivo any good?

-As the apps aren't the easiest to find, this can make loading something from Netflix or iPlayer rather more frustrating than we would like when it comes to a supposedly competition-beating piece of kit.
+As the apps aren't the easiest to find, this can make loading a program from Netflix or BBC iPlayer more frustrating than we would like.

 When we raised the issue with Virgin last year, they said that despite it being frustrating for those it affects, "the numbers complaining of this problem is actually very small."